 Control Flow: Teaching Programs to Choose and Repeat

-So far, every program we've written runs straight from the first line to the last.
-But real-world logic doesn't work that way—"if the temperature exceeds the threshold, turn on the fan," "keep reading sensor data until a stop command is received."
-Control flow statements do exactly this: they let programs choose different execution paths based on conditions (branching), or repeatedly execute a block of logic (looping).
+So far, the programs we have written run straight from the first line to the last.
+However, real-world logic doesn't work that way—"if the temperature exceeds the threshold, turn on the fan," or "keep reading sensor data until a stop command is received."
+Control flow statements are designed for this: they allow programs to choose different execution paths (branching) based on conditions, or to repeat a specific block of logic (looping).

-These statements look simple, but they hide plenty of pitfalls.
-In this chapter, we'll go through C's control flow from start to finish, focusing on those "you thought it worked like this, but it actually doesn't" moments.
+These statements look simple, but they hide many potential pitfalls.
+In this article, we will go through C language control flow from start to finish, focusing on those "you thought it worked this way, but it actually doesn't" moments.

 Learning Objectives After completing this chapter, you will be able to:

-• [ ] Understand the dangling else problem in if/else and its solution
+- [ ] Understand the dangling else problem in if/else and how to solve it.

-• [ ] Proficiently use three loop structures and their applicable scenarios
+- [ ] Proficiently use the three loop structures and their applicable scenarios.

 Environment Setup